zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    This event is generated when a notice begins to be suppressed.

-   :ts: time indicating then when the notice to be suppressed occurred.
+   :param ts: time indicating then when the notice to be suppressed occurred.

-   :suppress_for: length of time that this notice should be suppressed.
+   :param suppress_for: length of time that this notice should be suppressed.

-   :note: The :zeek:type:`Notice::Type` of the notice.
+   :param note: The :zeek:type:`Notice::Type` of the notice.

-   :identifier: The identifier string of the notice that should be suppressed.
+   :param identifier: The identifier string of the notice that should be suppressed.

 .. zeek:id:: Notice::log_notice
    :source-code: base/frameworks/notice/main.zeek 339 339